 So you've found a job.
 You think you're perfect for it.
-But what next?
+What's next?
 Easy.
-Just go to the vacancy you’d like to apply for and click 'to apply'.
+Go to the vacancy you’d like to apply for and click 'Apply for this role'.

 We'll be in touch two weeks after the closing date.
 Because we contact everyone, we'll usually do this by email.

 We often have a lot of people who want to work with us, so if you've been unlucky this time we hope you'll understand why we can't give detailed feedback.

 However, if you get an interview, the email we send you will let you know a little more about what to expect on the day, and what documents you'll need to bring with you.

 You'll hear from us at least a week before your interview date.
 And the email you receive, from the person who'll be interviewing you, will have all the information you need.
 They will arrange a time, date and location and be able to answer any other questions you might have.

 We'll aim to let you know if you've been successful a day or two after all the interviews have taken place.
 The person who interviews you will be able to give you a bit more information on timings.